gsimon75-iot/esp_jenkins_k8s/README.md

 Launching a container from this image as a test and to look around in it:
 `sudo docker run --rm -it --entrypoint /bin/bash eu.gcr.io/networksandbox-232012/esp32-rtos-sdk`

-To have access to the USB serial device node, let the jenkins user access it and then let's bind-mount the hosts `/dev` into the container as `/hostdev`:
+As the container runs as a normal user, in order to access the USB serial device node, we have to change its permissions:
 `sudo chmod 666 /dev/ttyUSB0`

-And then the docker command (NOTE: The environment variables `ESPTOOL_PORT` and `ESPTOOL_BAUD` are already set in the image):
+We will bind-mount the `/dev` into the container as `/hostdev`, so the device node will appear as `/hostdev/ttyUSB0`.
+(NOTE: The image already has an environment variable `ESPTOOL_PORT` point to this.)

+Then the actual docker command:

 ```
 chronos@localhost ~/Downloads/src $ sudo docker run --rm -it --entrypoint=/bin/bash --privileged=true -v /dev:/hostdev eu.gcr.io/networksandbox-232012/esp32-rtos-sdk